IrisesD/RV-Java-prototype/README.md

 And the backend will translate the EGCL script into AspectJ file.

 The `run.sh` script will first trigger the frontend based on the command line argument to translate the specification into AspectJ file.
-Then it will use ajc to compile the AspectJ file, weaving it into the Java file.
+Then it will use ajc(AspectJ Compiler) to compile the AspectJ file, weaving it into the Java file.
 Then the written specifications will be checked.